-When canning beets you need to process in a pressure canner.
+When canning beets (not pickling) you need to process in a pressure canner.

 But with pickling, vinegar is added and acidifies the beets.
 This acidity makes them a high acid food.
-Therefore, pickled beets can be processed safely in a Water Bath Canner
+Therefore, pickled beets can be processed safely in a Water Bath Canner.

 Start by preparing jars, and get water in your canner heating.

 Wash beets- Cut stems to about 2 inches, and leave on the tap root.
 This will help keep the color when you boil the beets to loosen the skins.

 Cook beets in boiling water until skins will slip off.

 This may take 15 to 20 minutes depending on the size of your beets.
 It helps to scrape a spoon against the beets while cooking to see when the skins start to scrape off easily.

 Remove from water and cool in very cold water.
 When cool enough to handle, use your hands to slip the skins off.
 Use a knife for the stubborn spots.
 Cut off the tops and tap roots at this point.
 See how to peel beets page for more information.